Who Was Kirk Douglas?

-Douglas has continued to write biographical works in recent years, including Let's Face It: 90 Years of Living, Loving, and Learning (2007).
+Douglas continued to write biographical works in his later years, including Let's Face It: 90 Years of Living, Loving, and Learning (2007).
 More recently, he delved into the backstory of one of his most famous roles, with 2012's I am Spartacus!
 The Making of a Film, Breaking the Blacklist for which George Clooney wrote the foreword.

 In 2009, Douglas mounted a one-man show on stage, sharing his 60 years of filmmaking and personal life with theater-goers in Before I Forget.
 He won raves for his performance, including praise from Variety for his "uncensored candor."
 The Hollywood Reporter called the show a "remarkable display of courage" by Douglas, adding that his performance was reminiscent of the time "when giants strode through Hollywood."

 Douglas also got a chance to see some of his own life story hit the big screen.
 Dean O'Gorman played Douglas in Trumbo, the 2015 biopic of the blacklisted screenwriter.
 Douglas had helped resurrect Trumbo's career by hiring the then-blacklisted writer to pen the script for Spartacus.
 Douglas told Interview magazine that "I'm proud of using his name and breaking the blacklist.
 That was a terrible time in Hollywood history.
 It should never have happened."